buckaroo-it/WooCommerce/readme.txt

 2. https://www.buckaroo.nl/content/image/WooCommerce_frontend1.PNG

 == Changelog ==
+= 2.4.0 =
+Update plugin to work with WooCommerce 3.0.
+This includes the following changes:
+- Fixed issue where duplicate orders were created.
+This happened when a payment method was chosen, then canceled and another was chosen to complete payment.
+- Fixed function checking the version of WooCommerce.
+As it was only able to check if it was version 2.
+It now works, but will throw an exception in the log, if it breaks.
+- Fixed an issue with the radio buttons to indicate gender were not rendering, on the afterpay and payment guarantee payment options.
+- Fixed an issue with errors being thrown in the debug log, even with successful payments.
+Problem involved changing several functions across most payment methods.
+- Updated calls to meet latest WooCommerce standards.
+Removed pay guarantee by Juno from payment methods.

 = 2.3.4 =
 Added AfterPay error messages in case consumer fills in incorrect personal information.